fellowgeek/ashitpi/README.md

 # Aşit Pi (damn you net neutrality)

-Pronounced "A Shit Pie" is an embeded linux distribution built on Yocto for Raspberry Pi, built and configured to run a fullscreen webkit browser, while celebrating the death of net neutrality and everything that is good. ( no relations to our beloved killer of net neutrality Mr. Ajit Pai )
+Pronounced "A(Sh)it Pie" is an embedded linux distribution built on Yocto for Raspberry Pi, built and configured to run a fullscreen webkit browser, while celebrating the death of net neutrality and everything that is good. ( no relations to our beloved killer of net neutrality Mr. Ajit Pai )

 ![Logo](https://xn--aitpi-jdb.com/logo.png)